Submission Intake Summarizer

 Output requirements:

-- Submission Summary — structured fields (named insured, NAICS/SIC, effective dates, lines, locations, exposures, loss snapshot, broker block, appetite verdict with cited rule, priority score with weighting, red-flag list)
+- Submission Summary — efficiency-rule stamp (rule ID + appetite-map entry ID + broker tier entry) at top; structured fields (named insured, NAICS/SIC, effective dates, lines, locations, exposures, loss snapshot, broker block, appetite verdict with cited entry, priority score with rule-resolved weighting, red-flag list).
+Every field is sourced (provided / inferred / asked) with inference provenance and confidence

-- Missing Items Punchlist — must-have vs nice-to-have, ACORD-form location, owner (broker / underwriter / wholesaler), and the realistic turnaround SLA
+- Missing Items Punchlist (rule-pruned) — must-have vs nice-to-have, ACORD-form location, owner (broker / underwriter / wholesaler), and the realistic turnaround SLA.
+Only fields the rule classifies as

-- Handoff block — the 3-line internal summary an UW can paste into the AMS/PAS comments: appetite verdict, priority score, top red flag, next action owner
+- Handoff block — the 3-line internal summary an UW can paste into the AMS/PAS comments: appetite verdict (with entry ID), priority score (with rule ID), top red flag, next action owner

 - Professional formatting — scannable with bold field labels and concise values; no speculative numbers